vi-rwth/FESTA/README.md

 The MD-output directory has to include a FES-file, a trajectory-file and a COLVAR-file.
 The COLVAR-file has to be named COLVAR and the FES-file must be named "fes.dat".
 The FES-file has to include the CV1, CV2 and ENERGY in the first three columns.
 The COLVAR-file has to include the STEPS, CV1 and CV2 in the first three columns.
 Only one COLVAR-file is expected.<br>
 The COLVAR and trajectory-file must have a similar MD-step length.

+ONLY SERIAL VERSION:
 All trajectory-formats supported by MDAnalysis are supported here as well.
 For a complete list see:<br>
 https://docs.mdanalysis.org/stable/documentation_pages/coordinates/init.html#id2 <br>
 If the trajectory-file does not offer topological information, a separate topology-file has to be provided.

+PARALLEL VERSION ONLY SUPPORTS PDB-TRAJECTORY FILES SO FAR

 ### Input parameters